sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

         """
         Parse and load the database_config.json
-        The attributes 'INSTANCES' and 'DATABASES' will be considered as 'default' The attribute 'INCLUDES' will be parsed and the corresponding database_config.json will be loaded and mapped to the namespace specfied.
+        The attributes 'INSTANCES' and 'DATABASES' will be considered as 'default' The attribute INCLUDES will point to the database_configs defined for namespaces.
         """
         if SonicDBConfig._sonic_db_config_init == True:
             return